Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Alternative Start in Lugo from the North Side of the Cathedral

-Follow the waymark and walk northwest up the Rúa do Miña and in only 100 meters turn left onto the Rúa da Tinería and walk less than 50 meters until you reach the Porta Miña gate in the Roman wall.
+Follow the waymark and walk northwest along the Rúa do Miña and after only 100 meters turn left onto the Rúa da Tinería.
+Walk less than 50 meters until you reach the Porta Miñá gate in the Roman wall, below.

 Standard Route Out of Lugo from the Cathedral